altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 Wow!
 How do they know this much stuff?
 It must be something related to prosperity!
 Or, maybe the opposite.

-My impression is; their most inherent trait is being uttermost aware of [why they are doing what they are doing](/tags/why-are-you-doing).
+My impression is; their most inherent trait is being uttermost aware of [why they are doing what they are doing](/tags/why-are-you-doing?target=blank).
 Do I know that?
 I guess no; that's what I should get to find out first.
 How can I get better at what I am doing?
 Well, I suppose I need to know what's happening in the world and why I am here.

 ### Why do I read

 Like most decent accomplishments, wisdom doesn't arise overnight.
 As you can predict, another trait of the names mentioned is reading.
 They are quite skilled at learning and making use of the things they capture along the way.
-Combined with many other ingredients, they eventually become more qualified and improve the [execution factor](/tags/execution-factor).
+Combined with many other ingredients, they eventually become more qualified and improve the [execution factor](/tags/execution-factor?target=blank).

 As a start, I took several topics to get better and use reconnaissance along the way.

-- **Self-help/productivity:** helps to keep the lights on.
+- **Self-help/productivity:** to keep the lights on.
 - **Creativity:** to build things and solve problems of people like me.
-- **Product/service design:** need to understand both people and problems.
+- **Product/service design:** to understand both people and problems.
-- **Software engineering:** it's a great form of leverage and absorbs all the points above.
+- **Software engineering:** a great form of leverage and absorbs all the points above.

 During the past two years, I tried to read every day and take notes with a roughly 60% success rate.
-That made me finish around 50 books and learn many things, which I attempted to implement in my way of living.
+That made me finish around [50 books](/books?target=blank) and learn many things, which I attempted to implement in my way of living.
 Some worked very well; many I haven't figured out how to use.

 I'm still at the very beginning, and feeling like there won't be any spot for me to say _"halfway there."_ No matter what, I rejoice in the process.
 It is much more pleasant than playing 300 games of League of Legends and losing half of them to a bunch of 12-year-olds.

 I reckon the existence of more people like me, and a good nudge to get out of bed is to find a way to help them solve their problems.

-Here we go.
+So here we go.

 ### "This is my original storino, please no copy pasterino"